ibm-cloud-docs/transit-gateway/about.md

 {: #routing}

 {{site.data.keyword.tg_full_notm}} supports local and global routing between VPCs and the {{site.data.keyword.cloud_notm}} classic infrastructure.
 All routing options remain within the private {{site.data.keyword.cloud_notm}} infrastructure without operating on the public internet, and are optimized for performance. {{site.data.keyword.tg_full_notm}} allows customers greater flexibility, redundancy, and speed in scaling their workloads, and in connecting isolated networks that run on {{site.data.keyword.cloud_notm}}.

+### Optimized traffic and fault tolerance
+{: #vpc-optimized-traffic-fault-tolerance}

+Transit Gateway is a regional service that employs routers located in each Availability Zone.
+In a typical setup, when virtual server instances are deployed across different VPCs, these instances will attempt to communicate with each other.
+Traffic between VPCs will remain within the same zone, ensuring efficient local routing and optimized data transfer.

+This standard behavior also applies when using a transit VPC and advertising static routes from one VPC to advertise the same prefix across all zones.
+Even if firewalls are deployed within the VPCs (resulting in duplicate firewalls in the other advertised zones), traffic will still favor the transit gateway in its respective zone.
+This ensures that traffic returns via the same zone's transit gateway, maintaining routing within the same zone.
+VPCs will typically prioritize the transit gateway within their zone, minimizing cross-zone traffic.

+In the event of a zonal failure—such as when a transit gateway experiences a failure in one zone (resulting from the failure of all zone's routers)—communication could be disrupted.
+In such cases, traffic may be routed differently, with one direction of traffic sent through an alternate path, while the response might return via a different route.
+In general, though, VPC traffic typically remains within the same zone.
+{: note}

 ### Easily connect across boundaries
 {: #boundaries}